When to Classify Events in Open Times Series?: Experiments

 \section{Experiments}

 We have proposed a principled method to adapt any ECTS approach into an ECOTS one (see Sections \ref{sec_ects_ecots} and \ref{sec_adapted_methods}).
 The aim of the experiments is to validate that the adaptation of the SR and \textsc{Economy}-$\gamma$ approaches is efficient in the ECOTS setting.
-In addition, we illustrate the applicability of the proposed approaches on a real data from the industrial domain to solve the problem of predictive maintenance.
+In addition, we illustrate the applicability of the proposed approaches for predictive maintenance using real data from the industrial domain.

 This section aims at answering the following questions: \begin{enumerate} \item How efficient is the proposed framework for adapting any ECTS approach to the ECOTS problem compared to baseline algorithms designed for the ECOTS problem? \item How do these approaches behave when the delay cost increases, and when the misclassification cost becomes very imbalanced? \item How these approaches adapt their decision time to the observed data? \end{enumerate}